 - Add the mixture to the parchment-lined baking pan.

-- Press dough into the pan, using your fingers and hands to firmly press the mixture down. *If the shortbread dough is too dry to work with, it wasn’t pulsed long enough.
+- Press the dough into the pan, using your fingers and hands to firmly press the mixture down. *If the shortbread dough is too dry to work with, it wasn’t pulsed long enough.

 - Place the baking pan on the middle rack of a preheated oven and bake for 30-35 minutes, until set and lightly golden brown.
 Do not overbake or the cookies will be dry.